Pankhuri Gidwani

-Pankhuri Gidwani is an Indian actress who appeared in the films and Hindi OTT drama series, such as Leaked!.
+Pankhuri Gidwani is an Indian actress who appeared in Hindi films and television.
 Pankhuri was 2nd Runner Up in Femina Miss India 2016.
 In 2021, Pankhuri was appointed Uttar Pradesh's first brand ambassador for Khadi.

 Early life

 She completed her schooling from La Martiniere Girls' College, Lucknow.
 Pankhuri scored 97.25 percent in the Indian School Certificate for Class XII examinations, 2017.

 Career

 Pankhuri was designated Miss Grand India 2016 and represented India at Miss Grand International 2016 held in USA.
 She played a lead role in a Telugu film Love Mouli.

 She worked in many television and OTT drama series, such as Kavya – Ek Jazbaa, Ek Junoon, Leaked!, Ujda Chaman.